cloudwego/sonic-rs/README.md

 3. Please add the compile options `-C target-cpu=native`

+4. Should enable `sanitize` feature to avoid false-positive if you are using LLVM-sanitizer in your program.
+Don't enable this feature in production, since it will cause 30% performance loss in serialize.

 ## Quick to use sonic-rs

 To ensure that SIMD instruction is used in sonic-rs, you need to add rustflags `-C target-cpu=native` and compile on the host machine.
 For example, Rust flags can be configured in Cargo [config](.cargo/config.toml).